 How Traditional Chinese Medicine Views Toxins

-Traditional Chinese Medicine (TCM) classifies toxins as external (Wind, Heat, Cold, pollution) and internal (Stagnation, Blood Stasis, accumulation of phlegm and a build-up of
+Traditional Chinese Medicine (TCM) classifies toxins as external (Wind, Heat, Cold, pollution) and internal (Stagnation, Blood Stasis, accumulation of phlegm and a build-up of Heat).

 The Liver is in charge of removing toxins from your body, producing bile and performing essential metabolic functions.
 It also regulates qi, (vital energy), and stores blood, which circulates qi around the body and supports the functioning of your organs, limbs and tissues.
 If it isn’t in tip-top condition, it can cause serious health problems.